hackarno/project-work/README.md

 Web application utilizes Mongodb Atlas -cloud database as a database.
 Mongoose object modeling library is also utilized.
 Two different custom Mongoose Schema-models are used in this application: conversationModel.js to store conversation data and userModel.js to store user data.

 Backend offers conversation and user data for frontend via APIs.
-Conversation data can be read, modified, deleted and created through the conversation related APIs.
+Conversation data can be read, modified, deleted* and created through the conversation related APIs.
 User API offers means to login existing users and register new users.
 Also jsonwebtokens are created and provided via this API.

 Backend has a middleware function for user authentication and it is used whenever there is need for authentication on the backend side.
 For example when trying to create new post via conversation API.

+*delete functionality has been disabled and needs more defined authorization for productionworthy frontend applications.

 _FRONTEND:_